tachiyomiorg/website/src/help/guides/reader-settings.md

 **Webtoon**
 - Webtoon is like vertical but stitches all the images together into one stream.

+**Continuous vertical**
+- Similar to webtoon but with a little space between pages.

 ::: c-tip
 You can change viewer for different series by going to the series, opening a chapter, tapping the middle of the screen, pressing the gear icon, and selecting a different viewer in **Viewer for this series**.